-- (a) Effective March 13, 2003, the Employer agrees to pay all second and third shift employees covered by this Agreement a night shift differential of 50¢ per hour for second and third shifts. - (b)All overtime pay provisions shall be applied to the night shift differential where such overtime pay provisions are applicable to the basic daytime hourly rate in effect. - (c) The night premium compensation, as outlined above, shall be included in the holiday pay and vacation pay for all employees who are eligible for this night work premium pay.
+- (a) Effective March 1, 2022, the Employer agrees to pay employees covered by this Agreement a night shift differential of 75¢ per hour for second shift, and \$1.50 per hour for third shift. - (b) All overtime pay provisions shall be applied to the night shift differential where such overtime pay provisions are applicable to the basic daytime hourly rate in effect. - (c) The night premium compensation, as outlined above, shall be included in the holiday pay and vacation pay for all employees who are eligible for this night work premium pay.